HIV and AIDS: For health professionals

 Standard HIV Testing

 In Canada, all laboratories performing HIV screening use fourth generation HIV tests, also known as combination tests, which detect both HIV antibodies and the HIV p24 antigen.
 These screening tests perform better in acute infection than those that only detect antibodies because the p24 antigen is detectable earlier than antibodies.
 With fourth generation screening tests, some people will have a reactive (positive) result as early as 15 to 20 days after HIV exposure.
-While most people will have an accurate test result three to six weeks after exposure, for a small number of people the window can be up to 12 weeks.
+While most people will have an accurate test result 3 to 6 weeks after exposure, for a small number of people the window can be up to 12 weeks.
 If an HIV screening test indicates a reactive result, the laboratory will conduct specialized confirmatory testing to ensure correct diagnosis of an HIV infection.

-In certain circumstances, qualitative nucleic amplification tests (NAAT) and/or quantitative NAAT (viral load testing) can be used to detect the virus itself.
+In certain circumstances, qualitative nucleic acid amplification tests (NAAT) and/or quantitative NAAT (viral load testing) can be used to detect the virus itself.
 Genotyping and phenotyping are used to detect and monitor HIV drug resistance.

 Rapid HIV Testing